-- An identified space in the school to isolate the pupil eg. the HT's office - Referral may be made to the HT's office during lessons if they are disruptive, and they will be expected to complete the same work as they would in class. - Internal seclusion - External seclusion (based at another school) - Managed move - Alternative provision - Fixed Term Exclusion - Permanent Exclusion although this should be an ultimate last resort and will require CEO (Chief Executive Officer) approval.
+- The Headteacher/Deputy Headteacher's office - Referral may be made to the Headteacher/Deputy Headteacher's office during lessons if they are continuously disruptive, and they will be expected to complete the same work as they would in class. - Internal seclusion - External seclusion (based at another school) - Managed move - Alternative provision - Fixed Term Exclusion - Permanent Exclusion although this should be an ultimate last resort and will require CEO (Chief Executive Officer) approval.